Set up Trustpilot's webhooks to get instant notifications about events such as new reviews, deleted reviews or revised reviews.

 Tell Trustpilot what you'd like to be notified about (events) and where you'd like to receive the data (subscriptions).
 Specifically, a subscription is the URL of the server where your developer would like to receive the notification.

-We currently support notifications for the following events:
+We currently support notifications for the following events for both service and product reviews:

 - A customer writes a new review